Xe/site/blog/gopreload-2017-03-25.markdown

 prevalent in larger microservices based projects, this can lead to a few easily preventable problems:

-- Forgetting to set up a logger default, causing errors reported to go nowhere or metrics submission, making operations teams blind to the performance of the app.
+- Forgetting to set up a logger default or metrics submission, making operations teams blind to the performance of the app and developer teams blind to errors that come up during execution.
 - The requirement to make code changes to add things like metrics or HTTP routing extensions.